6 Scottish Christmas Recipes to Try at Home

 Photograph: Cookie and Kate

-A Hot Toddy is the perfect accompaniment to a cold winter evening.
+Hot Toddy is the perfect accompaniment to a cold winter evening.
 The best hot toddies are made with high quality Scotch whisky, honey, lemon and hot water.
 Follow the recipe for this delicious Christmas drink which takes only minutes to prepare.

 Don’t Fancy Cooking?